-Due to various reasons, decarburization of workpieces during salt bath heating and quenching is unavoidable.
+Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

-If the decarburization layer is relatively thin, it will be fine if the subsequent grinding can be completely removed;
+If the decarburization layer is relatively thin, the subsequent grinding process can completely remove it, resulting in no issues.

-If the decarburization layer cannot be worn off, the quality of the product will be seriously affected.
+However, if the decarburization layer cannot be fully removed, the quality of the product will significantly deteriorate.

 1. Effect of decarbonization on product quality

-The essence of decarburization is that the carbon on the surface of steel reacts with oxygen, hydrogen, etc. at high temperature, resulting in changes in the surface state, thus affecting the quality of heat treatment.
+The process of decarburization occurs when the carbon on the surface of steel reacts with oxygen, hydrogen, etc. at high temperatures, leading to changes in the surface composition and potentially impacting the quality of heat treatment.

 It is mainly shown in the following aspects.